ellysh/video-game-bots/ClickerBots/protection.md

 There is a `LLKHF_INJECTED` flag checking algorithm in the `_KeyHandler` function.
 These are steps of the algorithm:

 1. Check a value of the `nCode` parameter.
-If the value less than zero the captured keyboard event should be passed to the next hook in chain without a processing.
+If the value less than zero the captured keyboard event should be passed to the next hook in a chain without processing.
 Both `wParam` and `lParam` parameters does not contain actual information about the keyboard event in this case.
 2. Create a `KBDLLHOOKSTRUCT` structure from the `lParam` input parameter by the `DllStructCreate` function.
-3. Get `flags` field from the `KBDLLHOOKSTRUCT` structure by `DllStructGetData` function.
+3. Get a `flags` field from the `KBDLLHOOKSTRUCT` structure by `DllStructGetData` function.
 Compare values of the field and `LLKHF_INJECTED` flag.
 The keyboard event have been emulated if the values match.
 Thus, the keyboard event have been emulated by a clicker bot.

 You can launch the `KeyboardCheckProtection.au3` script, Notepad application and the `SimpleBot.au3` script to test a protection system example.
 Message box with the "Clicker bot detected!" text will appear after a first key press emulation by the bot.

-There are several ways that allows us to avoid protection systems that are based on the `LLKHF_INJECTED` flag checking.
+There are several ways allowing to avoid protection systems that are based on the `LLKHF_INJECTED` flag checking.
 All of them focused on keyboard events emulation at level that is lower than WinAPI.
 These are list of these ways:

 1. [**Virtual machine**](https://en.wikipedia.org/wiki/Virtual_machine) (VM) trick.
 2. Use a keyboard driver instead of WinAPI functions to emulate keyboard events.
-Example of this kind of driver is [InpOut32](http://www.highrez.co.uk/downloads/inpout32/) project.
+[InpOut32](http://www.highrez.co.uk/downloads/inpout32/) project is an example of this kind of drivers.
 3. Use an external device for keyboard events emulation.
-This device is able to be controlled by a bot application.
+The device is able to be controlled by a bot application.
 This is a [link](https://www.arduino.cc/en/Reference/MouseKeyboard) to Arduino platform's libraries for keyboard and mouse emulation.

-Usage a VM can help us to avoid the protection system.
+Usage a VM can help us to avoid a protection system.
 VM have a [**virtual device drivers **](https://en.wikipedia.org/wiki/Device_driver#Virtual_device_drivers) for emulation a hardware devices.
 Drivers of this type are launched inside the VM.
 All requests of VM to access hardware devices are routed via the virtual device drivers.
 There are two ways for the virtual drivers to process these requests.
 The first way is to send request to the hardware device.
 The second way is to emulate behavior of the hardware device by driver itself.
 Also virtual device drivers can send simulated processor-level events like interrupts into the VM.
 The simulation of interrupts solves a task of avoiding protections of `KeyboardCheckProtection.au3` type.

 This is an algorithm for testing a VM trick: